OpenDSA/OpenDSA/RST/en/PL/Grammars1.rst

     the grammar.

   * A set of productions.
-The productions are formal rules defining the syntactical composition of the non-terminals from point 2.
+The productions are formal rules defining the syntactical composition of the non-terminals from the previous point.
 The productions take the form:

 .. math::